-(1) These regulations do not apply to a physician or osteopath licensed under O.C.G.A Chapter 34 of Title 43, or to a technician acting under the direct supervision of such licensed physician or osteopath.

-(2) Individuals who pierce only the lobe of the ear (and not the ear cartilage, nose or eyebrows, etc.) with a pre-sterilized single-use stud-and clasp ear piercing system are exempt from these regulations, provided that such ear-piercing systems conform to the manufacturer's directions on use and applicable FDA requirements.

-(3) The Department and the applicable Health Authority retain the authority to investigate consumer complaints and outbreaks relating to the alleged misuse or improper disinfection of ear-piercing systems.
+- (1) These regulations do not apply to a physician or osteopath licensed under O.C.G.A Chapter 34 of Title 43, or to a technician acting under the direct supervision of such licensed physician or osteopath. - (2) Individuals who pierce only the lobe of the ear with a pre-sterilized single-use stud-and clasp ear piercing system are exempt from these regulations, provided that such ear-piercing systems conform to the manufacturer's directions on use and applicable FDA requirements. - (3) The Department and the applicable Health Authority retain the authority to investigate consumer complaints relating to the alleged misuse or improper disinfection of ear-piercing systems.